A man works on laptop near a cafe window.

 For instance, if you have a credit card that you only use for emergencies and you rarely check your statements, there’s a chance an unauthorized charge could go unnoticed for months.
 Having a credit card charge or multiple charges you’re unaware of can impact your credit score by increasing your credit utilization ratio (amount of credit you’re using divided by the amount of available credit).

-Your credit score can also suffer from late or missed credit card payments if you’re unaware of the charges being made.
+Your credit score can suffer from a missing or late credit card payment even if you’re unaware of the charges.
 Failure to make an on-time payment could result in a late fee or other penalties on your credit card account, and a missed payment can also be reported to the credit bureaus and show up on your credit report.

 Review your credit card statements regularly and take immediate action if you see a charge that doesn’t look right.